kalgi18/Expense-Tracker/README.md

 4. Open terminal to install dependencies (use different terminals for frontend and backend)

    For frontend,
-   cd client
-   npm install
+   cd client then npm install

    For backend,
-   cd server
-   npm install
+   cd server then npm install

 5. Start the backend and frontend server by writing the below code on respective terminals npm start